-Students need to learn how to set reasonable goals for themselves.
+January is a great time to reassess student goals and remind kids that they each have unique and individual paths to success.
 In school, it’s common for teachers to witness students seeming disappointed in themselves and upset about their grades.
-Their reactions may range from tears to anger to blaming someone else.
-But if you sit down and talk to your students, you might find that the real problem is that they set unrealistic goals.
+But if you sit down and talk to your students, you might find that the real problem is they set unrealistic goals.
+Teaching students how to set reasonable goals for themselves is a valuable skill that they can apply not only to academics, but also to athletics, their social life, and within their families and communities.

 In many cases, students think success means being the best at everything.
 Even if a student knows there are certain subjects and activities that he excels at and others that he tends to struggle with, he might still try to be number one in everything.
 Encourage such students to focus on lifting a grade (getting a B instead of a C in science) or continuing to do well in a strong area (keeping an A average in math).